PhDAmour/QoEcontrlledLaboratory/README.md

    -- These data are the results of a controlled laboratory testbed, where the
        Absolute Category Rate (ACR) method is used with Mean Opinion Score (MOS) ratting level.
 62 testers particpated to build this dataset.

-   -- Initial data set had around 30 variables, but
-      for some reason 18 variables are presented.

    -- The attributes are (dontated by Lamine Amour, lamine.amour@u-pec)